 This is most certainly possible!
 For security reasons there are 2 requirements:

+- Another requirement is that at least one invoice has been successfully paid from your account.
 For this second requirement a default period of 17 days is maintained (as an invoice can be bounced, a payment error could occur, etc).
 This means that only after 17 days have passed can you open your mail ports or request our support department to open them for you.

-Please note!
 If you are not (yet) able to comply to all requirements, but do want to have the mail ports opened because you (for example) use another external relay, you can send a message to our support department.
 After receiving that message, we can look into your specific case and manually open the mail ports.
 Please note however that the 17 day period requirement also counts in this situation.

 Should you have any questions left regarding this article, do not hesitate to contact our support department.
 You can reach them via the ‘Contact Us’ button at the bottom of this page.

 If you want to discuss this article with other users, please leave a message under 'Comments'.